 You can claim DLA to help with the extra costs you have because of your child's health condition or disability.
-The money can be spent on anything.

 You can apply through a fast-track process if your child has been diagnosed as terminally ill - read our guide.